SUSE/machinery/man/machinery-build.1.md

   * openSUSE 13.1

-    Can build SUSE Linux Enterprise 11 and 12
+    Can build SUSE Linux Enterprise 11 and openSUSE 13.1

 ### EXAMPLES